 in the world to launch an SMS terminal

 for the fixed telecom network. .”

-We forecast continued strong sales of our router products for 2002 mainly for cordless telephones.
-Deregulation of the telecoms market has continued outside Europe and we hope to be able to spread our successful router concept onto these markets.
+They forecast continued strong sales of their router products for 2002 mainly for cordless telephones.
+Deregulation of the telecoms market has continued outside Europe and they hope to be able to spread their successful router concept onto these markets.

 “Thanks to flexibility and speed we’ll be able to assert